-A bicycle will be a valuable asset during a survival or disaster situation when ordinary transportation may be difficult or impossible.
+You might call it a survival bicycle.
+A bike that will be a valuable asset during a disaster situation when ordinary transportation may be difficult or impossible.

-But they may become especially useful under “worst case scenario” conditions where vehicular transportation may no longer be an option.
+But they may become especially useful when vehicular transportation may no longer be an option.
 In this case we’re now talking about a Survival Bicycle.

-- emergency get back home (folder bike in the trunk?)
+- Emergency “get home” bicycle (folding bike in the trunk?)

 Awhile ago, a reader submitted this photo of his survival bicycle setup (he built the trailer).
 It has a 14 speed internal geared Rohloff hub, and he has pulled a 600 pound load at 10 mph on flat ground…